 Food security is defined as having "access at all times to enough food for an active, healthy life for all household members," while food insecurity means "that the food intake of one or more household members was reduced and their eating patterns were disrupted at times during the year because the household lacked money and other resources for food."
-An estimated 10.1 percent of Kentucky households experienced food insecurity during the 1999-2001 period, and this increased to 14.7 percent in the most recent period.
-The competitor states and the U.S. averages were lower than Kentucky's food insecurity level, at 12.4 and 11.7 percent, respectively.
-During the 2016 to 2018 period, there are no states with food insecurity rates that are statistically higher than Kentucky's.
-There are, however, 21 states that are statistically the same as Kentucky and 29 states (and DC) that are statistically lower.
-Generally, national data show that rates of food insecurity tend to be higher for certain groups, such as households with children especially young children (under age 6), households with children headed by a single parent-especially a woman, households headed by a minority-especially Black and Hispanic, and the elderly.
+As shown in the figure below, food insecurity has generally been higher in Kentucky than in the competitor states or the U.S. for the past 30 years.
+According to a September 2020 USDA report, Household Food Security in the United States in 2019, an estimated 13.7 percent of Kentucky households experienced low or very low food security, on average, during the 2017 to 2019 period.
+This is a rate that is statistically significantly higher than the U.S. overall (11.1%) during the same period.
+Generally, national data show that rates of food insecurity tend to be higher for certain groups, such as households with children-especially young children (under age 6), households with children headed by a single parent-especially a woman, households headed by a minority-especially Black and Hispanic, and the elderly.
 Research by University of Kentucky economist James Ziliak reveals that rates of food insecurity have remained persistently high following the Great Recession for Americans over 60.

 Source: Author's analysis of data from Sarah Flood, Miriam King, Renae Rodgers, Steven Ruggles, and J. Robert Warren.
-Integrated Public Use Microdata Series, Current Population Survey: Version 6.0 [dataset].
-Minneapolis, MN: IPUMS, 2019. https://doi.org/10.18128/D030.V65.0
+Integrated Public Use Microdata Series, Current Population Survey: Version 6.0 [Food Security Supplement].
+Minneapolis, MN: IPUMS, 2020. https://doi.org/10.18128/D030.V65.0